project-akri/akri/docs/end-to-end-demo.md

     ```sh
     kubectl get akrii -o yaml
     ```
     If this was a shared device (such as an IP camera), you may have wanted to increase the number of nodes that could use the same device by specifying `capacity`.
-There is a `capacity` parameter for each protocol, which defaults to `1`.
-Its value could have been increased when installing Akri (via `--set <protocol>.capacity=2` to allow 2 nodes to use the same device) and more usage slots (the number of usage slots is equal to `capacity`) would have been created in the Instance.
+There is a `capacity` parameter for each Configuration, which defaults to `1`.
+Its value could have been increased when installing Akri (via `--set <discovery handler name>.configuration.capacity=2` to allow 2 nodes to use the same device) and more usage slots (the number of usage slots is equal to `capacity`) would have been created in the Instance.
 ## Deploying a streaming application
 1. Deploy a video streaming web application that points to both the Configuration and Instance level services that were automatically created by Akri.
     ```sh